Move to Ireland from the US

 Aside from the high cost of living, Ali’s struggled with the lack of diversity in Dublin.
 This has been especially challenging since many foreign tech workers have left Dublin during the current pandemic to work remotely in other parts of Europe.

 Since Covid, Ali’s experienced xenophobia and witnessed racism.
 She’s been harassed a few times for being American.
 She’s also shared that there’s a rise of disruptive behavior from young Irish people against foreigners in the country.

 Ali echoed sentiments expressed by other Refreshers about the weather in Ireland.
-However, Ali encourages those thinking about making a move to Ireland to try it on.
+However, Ali encourages those thinking about relocating to Ireland from the US to try it on.
 After all, you can always leave and go somewhere else if you’re not happy.

 Per Ali’s experience, Facebook groups like Expats in Dublin are great outlets for making friends.
 And since Dublin is a very transient city, there’s always opportunities to meet new people.

 Now that you know more about how to move to Ireland from the US, are you ready to go?
 Let us know in the comments section!

 If you want more information on how to move abroad, check out our resources: